keploy/docs/CONTRIBUTING.md

 # How to contribute

-We encourage contributions from the communitya.
+We encourage contributions from the community.

 **Create a [GitHub issue](https://github.com/keploy/docs/issues) for any changes beyond typos and small fixes.**